Neko-Box-Coder/runcpp2/mkdocs/docs/build_settings.md

         MacOS: ["g++"]
     ```
 ### `OverrideCompileFlags`
-- Type: `Platform Profile Map`
+- Type: `Platform Profile Map` with child fields
 - Optional: `true`
 - Default: None
-- Description: The compile flags to override for each platform and profile.
+- Description: The compile flags to override for the profile being run under each platform.
 - Child Fields:
     - `Remove`
         - Type: `string`
         - Optional: `true`
         - Default: None
-        - Description: The compile flags to remove for each platform and profile.
+        - Description: The compile flags to remove for the profile being run.
     - `Append`
         - Type: `string`
         - Optional: `true`
         - Default: None
-        - Description: The compile flags to append for each platform and profile.
+        - Description: The compile flags to append for the profile being run.
 ??? example
     ```yaml
     OverrideCompileFlags: